kriszhao/Pet-Finder/README.md

 CMPS 240 Final Project - N. Varghese, A. Vitek, Z. Zhao

 ## Before running the code
 The training data is large (~10GB uncompressed).
-The training data can be downloaded with the following instructions.
+It can be downloaded with the following instructions.
 Alternatively, the iPython notebooks contain saved states with the results.
 1. `kaggle competitions download -c petfinder-adoption-prediction`
 2. Ensure the training data is extracted in `./all`
 3. Download https://github.com/git-lfs/git-lfs/releases/download/v2.7.1/git-lfs-darwin-amd64-v2.7.1.tar.gz